Gloversville, New York: History

 Glove-making operations had gradually changed from being home-based to being factory-based, and large tanneries and glove shops employed nearly 80% of the residents of Gloversville area.
 Home workers sewed the gloves from leather which had been cut in factories.
 Related businesses, such as box makers, sewing machine repairmen, and thread dealers opened to serve the industry.

 Until 1936, Gloversville had a very active electric interurban line, the Fonda, Johnstown and Gloversville Railroad.
 It ran from Gloversville, through Johnstown, along the Mohawk River to Amsterdam, then to Scotia, then across the Mohawk River, and into downtown Schenectady to the New York Central station.
 In 1932, in a bold move during the Great Depression it acquired unique bullet cars in an attempt to revive the economy.
 Freight operation continued through this era.
 Gloversville also became the main headquarters for the Schine movie industry in the mid-20th century.

-Following the Great Depression, the decline of the glove industry left the city financially depressed with many downtown storefronts abandoned and store windows covered with plywood.
-Many houses were abandoned when people moved out of town to find jobs elsewhere.
+From the 1950s onwards, the decline of the glove industry left the city more and more deindustrialized and financially depressed, with many downtown storefronts abandoned and store windows covered with plywood.
+Many houses were abandoned when some people moved out of town to find jobs elsewhere.
 The city's population peaked at 23,634 in 1950 and had since fallen to 15,665 people in 2010.
 In 2018, redevelopment plans of downtown Gloversville were revealed.
 In 2019, Mayor Vincent DeSantis (D) proposed economic revitalization plans.
 On June 5, 2020, the Regan Development Corporation, based in Ardsley, New York, proposed plans to develop a new commercial space and apartment complex for the city.
 The city, along with the Fulton County Center for Regional Growth, also began expanding digital marketing to attract new residents and businesses from throughout New York State in efforts to diversify.